klaasnienhuis/mzpBuilder/README.md

-			sourcerootpath=... the common root of all files which need to be packaged buildfilename=... the filename of the resulting build buildfilepath=... the filepath of the resulting build encryptscripts=boolean --encrypts all scripts if set to true.
-Make sure the script itself is prepared for this [Source] source and destination need to have the same amount of entries.
+			sourcerootpath=... the common root of all files which need to be packaged buildfilename=... the filename of the resulting build buildfilepath=... the filepath of the resulting build [Source] source and destination need to have the same amount of entries.
 Source[1] corresponds with Destination[1] and so on
 			1=filename with extension.
 Path relative to the sourcerootpath entered above 2=...